UZH-22-Fall-PDSP/GreenReceipt/model/readme.md

-run the code in your command line to download fastText's pretrained model in this directory
+run the following command line in your terminal to download fastText's pretrained model in this directory

 `$ ./download_model.py en`